harlexkhal/Microverse-Porfolio-Website/README.md

 * Integration of style linters for CSS, web linters for html & Lighthouse for page optimization testing
 * Responsive mobile view and web view design using css media-queries, flex-box, and grids
 * Integration of formspree for submission of contact details in contact section
+* Interactive CSS animations
-* Launched and deployed to github pages
+* Launched and deployed to github pages ([Live Demo](https://harlexkhal.github.io/Microverse-Porfolio-Website/))

 ## Built With